Oedo Tai: Under Natsuko Tora (2020–2024)

-2021

-On February 20, 2021, Bea Priestley, Konami, Natsuko Tora and Saki Kashima teamed up to face STARS (Gokigen Death, Mayu Iwatani, Ruaka and Starlight Kid) in an eight-man tag team match.
-Ruaka turned on Iwatani, helping Oedo Tai's members win the match.
+On February 20, 2021, Kashima, Konami, Priestley, and Tora teamed up to face Stars (Gokigen Death, Mayu Iwatani, Ruaka and Starlight Kid) in an eight-woman tag team match.
+During the match, Ruaka turned on Iwatani to help Oedo Tai win the match.
 They later recruited her as the newest member of the unit.
-At the Stardom 10th Anniversary on March 3, Tora and Kashima fell short to Donna Del Mondo's Maika and Himeka, failing to win the Goddess of Stardom Championship.
-Kagetsu and HZK made one-off in-ring returns at the Hana Kimura Memorial Show on May 23 show which marked one year since the death of Hana Kimura.
-They teamed up with Konami and Death yama-san who portraited the Tokyo Cyber Squad in a losing effort to Asuka, Syuri, Natsupoi, and Mio Momono.
-At Stardom Yokohama Dream Cinderella 2021 on April 4, Tora, Ruaka, Konami, Kashima and Rina defeated STARS (Mayu Iwatani, Saya Iida, Starlight Kid, Hanan and Gokigen Death) in a Ten-woman elimination tag team match, and since Gokigen Death was the last one eliminated, she was forced to join Oedo Tai.
-On the third night of the Stardom Cinderella Tournament 2021 on June 12, Tora, Konami, Gokigen Death, Ruaka and Kashima teamed up to defeat Stars (Mayu Iwatani, Starlight Kid, Hanan, Koguma and Rin Kadokura) in a Ten-woman elimination tag team match, and since Starlight Kid was lastly eliminated, she was forced to join Oedo Tai.
-At Yokohama Dream Cinderella 2021 in Summer on July 4, Konami and Fukigen Death defeated Maika and Lady C, Hanan and Hina, and fellow stablemates Saki Kashima and Rina in a Gauntlet tag team match, Starlight Kid and Ruaka fell short to Momo Watanabe and AZM and Tora unsuccessfully challenged Hayashishita for the World of Stardom Championship, losing by doctor stoppage after sustaining a knee injury during the match.
-Tora's injury made her pull out of the Stardom 5 Star Grand Prix 2021, where alongside Kashima, Konami, Fukigen Death, Starlight Kid and Ruaka were listed as participants of the tournament.

-On September 30, 2021, Stardom announced Sumire Natsu's departure from the company and subsequently parted ways with the stable.
+At All Star Dream Cinderella on March 3, Kashima and Tora lost to MaiHime, failing to win the Goddesses of Stardom Championship.
+At Yokohama Dream Cinderella 2021 on April 4, Tora, Ruaka, Konami, Kashima and Rina defeated Stars (Mayu Iwatani, Saya Iida, Starlight Kid, Hanan and Gokigen Death) in a ten-woman elimination tag team match, and since Gokigen Death was the last one eliminated, she was forced to join Oedo Tai.
+Kagetsu and HZK made one-off in-ring returns at the Hana Kimura Memorial Show on May 23.
+They teamed up with Konami and Death yama-san who portrayed the Tokyo Cyber Squad in a losing effort to Asuka, Syuri, Natsupoi, and Mio Momono.
+On the third night of the 2021 Cinderella Tournament on June 12, Tora, Konami, Gokigen Death, Ruaka and Kashima teamed up to defeat Stars (Mayu Iwatani, Starlight Kid, Hanan, Koguma and Rin Kadokura) in a ten-woman elimination tag team match, and since Starlight Kid was lastly eliminated, she was forced to join Oedo Tai.
+At Yokohama Dream Cinderella 2021 in Summer on July 4, Tora unsuccessfully challenged Utami Hayashishita for the World of Stardom Championship, losing by doctor stoppage after sustaining a knee injury during the match.
+On September 30, Stardom announced Sumire Natsu's departure from the company and subsequently parted ways with the stable.
+At Stardom 10th Anniversary Grand Final Osaka Dream Cinderella on October 9, Ruaka defeated Unagi Sayaka to win the Future of Stardom Championship.